creation

 O amor natural goes beyond the binary codes of yes and no and explores consent in all its non-verbal richness: whispers, body temperature, breathing, gaze and speed of movement weave a web of intimacy.
 The concept of consent raises many questions about care practices, but also about sexual and artistic practices.
 How do we know and how do we communicate what we do and do not want?
 On what basis can we consent to a practice that is still foreign to us?

-Over the course of his choreographic work with a variety of audiences, including people with disabilities, LGBTQIA+ individuals, migrants, older people and professional artists, Andrew Graham has repeatedly witnessed a relational need and the lack of contact that leads some people to dance.
+Over the course of his choreographic work with a variety of audiences, including disabled people, LGBTQIA+ individuals, migrants, older people and professional artists, Andrew Graham has repeatedly witnessed a relational need and the lack of contact that leads some people to dance.
 "I realised," says the choreographer, "that the presence, proximity and availability of other bodies can be a response to this need and is a motivation to dance.
 Dance then becomes an emancipated environment that can respond to our needs and intentions."

 Steven Prengels